tendermint/tendermint/docs/architecture/adr-060-go-api-stability.md

 - Before an API is made public, do a thorough review of the API to make sure it covers any future needs, can accomodate expected changes, and follows good API design practices.

-The following current packages will be part of our public API in 1.0 in some form:
+The following is the minimum set of public APIs that will be included in 1.0, in some form:

 - `abci`
-- `config`
-- `crypto` (separate repository)
-- `libs/log`
-- `light`
-- `node`
+- `node` and related packages (e.g. possibly `config`, `libs/log`, and `version`)
-- `privval` (client parts)
-- `rpc/client`
-- `types` (respective packages)
-- `version`
+- Client APIs, i.e. `rpc/client`, `light`, and `privval`.
+- `crypto` (possibly as a separate repo)

-Notably, public APIs for providing custom components (e.g. reactors and mempools) are not planned for 1.0, but may be added in a later 1.x version.
-This is because it's important to get these APIs right, and we don't want to bite off too much for 1.0.
-Users who rely on this can consider forking Tendermint.
+We may offer additional APIs as well, following further discussions internally and with other stakeholders.
+However, public APIs for providing custom components (e.g. reactors and mempools) are not planned for 1.0, but may be added in a later 1.x version if this is something we want to offer.

-For comparison, the following are the number of Tendermint imports in the Cosmos SDK (excluding tests) - anything not listed above must be removed from the SDK or implemented there:
+For comparison, the following are the number of Tendermint imports in the Cosmos SDK (excluding tests), which should be mostly satisfied by the planned APIs.

 ```
       1 github.com/tendermint/tendermint/abci/server